BobAndCo/BobAndCo.github.io/README.md

-# BobAndCo.github.io
+# Website :)
-This is my website

-It covers a few things
-1. [ ] Me
+This is my website, well its just me mostly messing around with python's flask libraries, html and css.